metaseed/metaGo/README.md

 [![](https://img.shields.io/badge/gitter-join_chat-1dce73.svg?style=flat&logo=gitter-white)](https://gitter.im/vscode-metago/community)
 ---

- > **Attention: In V3 we changed MetaJump command names and the command default trigger keys**

 First of all, Metago is a tool made for myself, it comes from the voice in my heart💖as a programmer.
 Metago tries its best to be the coolest😎 keyboard(mouseless) focused navigation tool in vscode.
 Metago tries to make your keyboard⌨ to you as meaningful as a kitchen knife to a master chef👩‍🍳.